Properties of Gromov-Witten invariants defined via global Kuranishi charts: Virtual localisation and equivariant GW theory

 We define what it means for a global Kuranishi chart to carry a compatible group action and construct the associated equivariant virtual fundamental class.
 The technical background for this can be found in \textsection\ref{subsec:trace}.
 The construction can be considered a special case of parameterised virtual fundamental classes.

 \begin{definition} Suppose $K$ is a compact Lie group acting on a space $\fM$.
-A global Kuranishi chart $\cK = (G,\cT,\cE,\fs)$ for $\fM$ is \emph{$K$-compatible} if \begin{itemize} \item $\cT$ admits a $K$-action that commutes with the $G$-action, \item $\cE$ admits a $K$-linearisation that commutes with the given $G$-action, so that \item $\fs$ is $K$-equivariant. \end{itemize} We say it is rel--$C^\infty$ $K$-compatible if it is rel--$C^\infty$ over a base space $S$ so that $\cT\to S$ is $K$-invariant and $K$ acts relatively smoothly. \end{definition}
+A \emph{$K$-equivariant global Kuranishi chart} $(\cK,\wt G)$ for $\fM$ consists of a global Kuranishi chart $\cK = (G,\cT,\cE,\fs)$ for $\fM$ together with an extension

+of compact Lie groups so that \begin{itemize} \item the $G$-actions on $\cT$ and $\cE$ extend to $\wt G$-actions \item all maps are $\wt G$-equivariant \item the induced action of $K$ on $\fs\inv(0)/G$ agrees with the action of $K$ on $\fM$ under the homeomorphism $\fs\inv(0)/G\cong \fM$. \end{itemize} We say it is a \emph{rel--$C^\infty$ $K$-equivariant global Kuranishi chart} if it is rel--$C^\infty$ over a base space $S$ so that $\cT\to S$ is $K$-invariant and $\wt G$ acts by rel--$C^\infty$ diffeomorphisms. \end{definition}